IBM/opentracing-istio-troubleshooting/README.md

 ![arch](images/macimg/timeout3.png)

-Normally, you would want to aggregate your logs in a central location [link to Cloud LogDNA service here] but for the purpose of our demo, we can check the pod with `kubectl logs` and filter by request-id.
+Normally, you would want to aggregate your logs in a central location (See [LogDNA in IBM Cloud](https://www.ibm.com/blogs/bluemix/2018/10/increase-your-observability-in-the-cloud-ibm-log-analysis-with-logdna/))  but for the purpose of our demo, we can check the pod with `kubectl logs` and filter by request-id.
 We find it ran for 19370ms, causing a connection error in the top level `maker-bot` service, which has client connections set to timeout after 20 seconds.

 ```